lars-frogner/OpenBabyMonitor/README.md

     ```
     ssh pi@raspberrypi
     ```
-    Try `raspberrypi.local` or `raspberrypi.home` as hostname if `raspberrypi` doesn't work.
+    Try adding `.local`, `.home` or `.lan` after `raspberrypi` if it doesn't work.

-5. When you have successfully SSH'ed into the device, proceed by installing Git:
+5. When you have successfully SSH'ed into the device, proceed by updating the package lists and installing Git:
     ```
+    sudo apt -y update
     sudo apt -y install git
     ```